Director of Undergraduate Studies: Dr. Susan Elmes, 1006 International Affairs Building; 854-9124; firstname.lastname@example.org

 - Have at least a 3.7 GPA in their major courses

 - Take ECON W4999 Honors thesis workshop (a one-year course)

 - Receive at least a grade of A- in ECON W4999.

 Students must consult and obtain the approval of the departmental undergraduate director in order to be admitted to the workshop.
 Please note that ECON W4999 may be taken to fulfill the seminar requirement for the economics major and all economics joint majors.
 Students who wish to write a senior thesis (W4999) must have completed the core major requirements and speak with the director of undergraduate studies in the spring semester of their junior year.
 Normally no more than 10% of the graduating majors in the department each year may receive departmental honors.
 Please see the departmental honors section in the department FAQ page for more information.

 All prize recipients are announced at the end of the spring semester each academic year.

 Established in 1980, this prize is awarded annually to a Columbia College graduating student who majored or concentrated in economics and plans on continuing his or her studies in an economics Ph.D. program within the two years following his or her graduation.

 Established in 1997, this prize is awarded annually to two students (Columbia College or General Studies) majoring in economics: one for the best honors thesis paper, and the other for the best economics seminar paper.

-Students can access current and useful information on-line that includes: a comprehensive FAQ page; requirement changes to the major and concentration; sample programs and checklists; faculty office hours, contact information and fields of specialization; adviser information; teaching assistant information; research assistant opportunities; list of tutors; and Columbia-Barnard Economics Society information.
+Students can access useful information on-line, including: a comprehensive FAQ page; requirement changes to the major and concentration; sample programs and checklists; faculty office hours, contact information and fields of specialization; adviser information; teaching assistant information; research assistant opportunities; list of tutors; and Columbia-Barnard Economics Society information.